cwgw/cliffords-pictures/README.md

 He passed a few years ago, and we discovered about a thousand photos in bags and boxes.
 I decided to scan them and put them on the web to share with my family.

 If you're curious you can see the site at [cliffords.pictures](https://cliffords.pictures).

+Source images and build scripts are at [cliffords-pictures-source](https://github.com/cwgw/cliffords-pictures-source).